 With that being said, the areas around are very scenic.
 When you plan to visit here, you do not see Pahalgam but the places around it.
 Pahalgam just becomes the base to explore those places because most of the hotels in the region are located here.

 I have covered this topic in another article Places to Visit in Pahalgam and Things to Do.
-But for a brief overview, I will list down these places here as well.
+But for a brief overview, I will list these places here as well.

 So, what is Betaab Valley?
 Before 1983, it was just a meadow that the local shepherds use to graze their livestock in.
 At that time, it was called Hagan Valley or Hagoon.